 First Bronze Age village.
 Troy’s cultures and art are mirrored through pottery (3000-2500 BC).
 Middle Bronze Age habitation layer The stoneware objects found here are similar to Troy II (2500–2000 BC).
 The third habitation level is Hittite (1800–1050 BC).

 However, with the destruction of Troy VII and the Hittite capital Hattusa by Balkan tribes about 1200 BC, Central and Western Anatolia entered a new dark period, the Iron Age.
-The Iron Age lasted in Anatolia until written in Phrygia in 730 BC and Western Anatolia about 650 BC.
+The Iron Age lasted in Anatolia until written in Phrygia in 730 BC and in Western Anatolia about 650 BC.

 15. Kahramanmaras – Kahramanmaras Metropolitan Municipality